placehold7r/placehold7r/README.md

  ~
-Im pretty awkward,, please be patient with me 😿
+Im pretty awkward,, please be patient with me 😿~

+~ C+H/INT PLEASEPELASWPLEASE PELAS EPLEASE PLEASEEEEE PLEASE PLEASE I BEG.
+ON MY KNEES.

+~
+I'd appreciate w2i!!
+So i know you're talking to me ^_^ .
+I may have l8 responses tho,,

 ~
 If you want to find me (youve already have likely) im mostly around the Dandy's World area at spawn!